Prepare multidimensional pollution data

 - Click Run.

 The Emerging Hot Spot Analysis tool finds statistically significant trends in space-time data.
 First, the tool uses the Getis-Ord Gi* statistic to find hot and cold spots for each year.
 A hot spot is not just a location with high values; it is a location with high values that is also surrounded by other high values.
-Once hot and cold spots have been found for each year, the Mann Kendall trend test is applied to the results.
+Similarly, a cold spot is a location with low values that is also surrounded by other low values.
+Once hot and cold spots have been found for each year, the Mann Kendall trend test is applied to the results to find how hot and cold spots have evolved over time.
 It finds eight different types of hot and cold spots, including Sporadic, Consecutive, and New.
 Locations without a statistically significant pattern are given the classification No Pattern Detected.

 The Emerging Hot Spot Analysis results are added to the map.
 There are 17 types of hot and cold spots.